 Why boats make bellies turn

 Even seasoned captains can feel queasy when waves keep shifting underfoot.
-Researchers estimate that about one‑third of all people are highly susceptible to motion sickness, while most of the rest will only feel ill in very rough conditions.
+Researchers estimate about one‑third of all people are highly susceptible to motion sickness, while most of the rest will feel ill in very rough conditions.

 Know your personal risk